Metal Gear 2: Solid Snake: Development

 Following the success of the NES version of Metal Gear, which sold over a million units in North America, Konami began the development of a sequel for the same platform titled Snake's Revenge designed specifically for the overseas market.
 Hideo Kojima, who directed the first MSX2 game but was not involved with either of the two NES games, did not have any plans to develop a sequel himself at the time until he became reacquainted with a junior coworker who was assigned to work on Snake's Revenge on a train ride in Tokyo.
 The coworker revealed his involvement with the project and encouraged Kojima to create his own sequel.
 By the end of the train ride, Kojima had already envisioned the basic premise for the game.
-After undergoing a business trip to the sales division of Konami, Kojima successfully convinced his superiors to approve the development of Metal Gear 2: Solid Snake.
+After undergoing a business trip to the sales division of Konami, Kojima successfully convinced his superiors, who were hesitant to develop a Metal Gear sequel for the Japanese market due to poor sales of the Famicom conversion of the first game, to approve the development of Metal Gear 2: Solid Snake.

 In order to accurately portray realism in the game, Kojima and his crew consulted various references, including a former Green Beret turned author, and even participated in a series of survival games in a forest located in a mountain near their workplace.
-Originally Solid Snake was announced with a February to March 1990 release window, but was delayed to July, undergoing an increase in ROM size from 3-Megabit to 4-Megabit.
-Solid Snake also employs Konami's proprietary SCC sound source that has been used in all of their MSX titles since Nemesis 2.
-Development of Solid Snake was briefly suspended in order to help out on the development of SD Snatcher, which was being developed at the same time by a separate team.
+Originally Metal Gear 2 was announced with a February to March 1990 release window, but was delayed to July, undergoing an increase in ROM size from 3 megabits to 4 megabits.
+Metal Gear 2 also employs Konami's proprietary SCC sound source that has been used in all of their MSX titles since Nemesis 2.
+Development of Metal Gear 2 was briefly suspended in order to help out on the development of SD Snatcher, which was being developed at the same time by a separate team.

 Kojima originally wanted the title of the sequel to be simply Solid Snake, the decision to use the protagonist's name for the title of a sequel being inspired by the Indiana Jones movie series, but Metal Gear 2 was added as a fore-title under the insistence of Konami's sales and marketing department.

 In the original MSX2 release of Metal Gear 2, the character portraits for various characters were based on the likeness of various movie characters: Solid Snake was based on Mel Gibson in Lethal Weapon, Big Boss based on Sean Connery in The Hunt for Red October, Grey Fox based on Tom Berenger in Platoon, Roy Campbell based on Richard Crenna in Rambo, and Holly White based on Brenda Bakke in Gunhed.